-There’s an almost endless number of things to do in Cork City over the course of a couple of days away.
+There’s an almost endless number of things to do in Cork City.

 From historical landmarks and mighty restaurants to museums and buzzy little pubs, there’s a little bit of something to tickle every fancy.